api3dao/vitepress-docs/docs/guides/dapis/funding-multiple-dapis-gelato/index.md

 ## 2. Initializing the contract

-Initialize the contract by calling the `intializeWallet()` function using the following parameters:
+Initialize the contract by calling the `initializeWallet()` function using the following parameters:

 - `_sponsorWallets` : Array of sponsor wallet addresses.
 The sponsor wallet for